-Key Takeaways: DDEC began FY19 with \$14.1M in cash, and has generated a favorable \$7.3M cash flow, due in large measure to an ongoing consolidation process of several government entities within DDEC.
+Key Takeaways: DDEC began FY19 with \$14.1M in cash, and has generated a favorable \$7.8M cash flow, due in large measure to an ongoing consolidation process of several government entities within DDEC.
 DDEC received cash transfers relating to the consolidation of PRIDCO, OGPE, and OECI totaling \$6.7M YTD.
 This includes a \$3.1M transfer from PRIDCO for payroll and related costs of transferred employees through year end.
-In addition, Hacienda transferred \$2.9M to DDEC during the month of March to fund payroll and operating expenses attributable to OGPE and OECI.
+In addition, Hacienda transferred \$3.6M to DDEC during the month of March 2019 to fund payroll and operating expenses attributable to OGPE and OECI.
 A total of 186 employees were transferred from these operations.
-Through yearend, cash favorability from these transfers is expected to reverse due to the higher operating costs of the larger DDEC entity.
+Through year-end, cash favorability from these transfers is expected to partially reverse due to the higher operating costs of the larger DDEC entity.

-- 1. \$10.0M YTD actuals vs. Liquidity Plan: - a. \$6.7M favorable variance in other receipts due to one-time transfers of cash from PRIDCO and Hacienda to DDEC, to support payroll and operating expenses pertaining to OGPE and OECI.
-Through year end, this favorable contribution to cash is expected to reverse due to increased operating expenses pertaining to larger combined operation. - b. \$5.3M in higher operating receipts primarily due to a catch up in Management Fees and increased Act 22 Fees, which have been consistently greater than forecast year to date. - c. (\$1.0M) general fund appropriations due to timing. - d. (\$0.5M) in net federal funding activity which is timing related. - e. (\$0.5M) in operating disbursements to support higher receipts and new employees reported under the DDEC umbrella. - 2. (\$6.1M) cash burn for the balance of FY19: - a.
+- 1. \$10.4M YTD actuals vs. Liquidity Plan: - a. \$6.7M permanent favorable variance in other receipts due to one-time transfers of cash from PRIDCO and Hacienda to DDEC, to support payroll and operating expenses pertaining to OGPE and OECI.
+Through year end, this favorable contribution to cash is expected to partially reverse due to increased operating expenses pertaining to a larger combined operation. - b. \$6.3M in higher operating receipts primarily due to a catch up in management fees and increased Act 22 fees, which have been consistently greater than forecast year to date.
+This variance is expected to be permanent. - c. (\$1.5M) in operating disbursements to support higher receipts and new employees reported under the DDEC umbrella. - d. (\$1.0M) General Fund appropriations due to timing. - 2. (\$1.4M) cash reduction for the balance of FY19: - a.
 Forecast cash reduction is due to the expected catch up in payroll and operating payments relating to the inflows from both PRIDCO and Hacienda, in addition to increasing donations and investments expected during the final quarter of FY19 to promote redevelopment and growth on the Island.

-- 1. Headcount FTEs: Increased from 156 to 330 from Jun-18 to Mar-19. - a.
+- 1. Headcount FTEs: Increased from 156 to 330 from Jun-18 to Apr-19. - a.
 The increase in headcount is due to the transfer of 42 employees from PRIDCO, 132 employees from OGPE, and 12 employees from OECI as a result of DDEC consolidation.
 General employee turnover and VTP has lowered the headcount down to 330 from a baseline of 342. - b.
-Over the coming months, headcount is expected to increase as other entities begin reporting under DDEC. - Payroll: Disbursements are forecast to be \$14.5M for FY19.
-YTD payroll is \$11.6M. - a.
-Current payroll run rate is in line with forecast; however, year-end payroll is expected to increase due to new FTEs added as part of the DDEC consolidation.
+Over the coming months, headcount is expected to increase as other entities begin reporting under DDEC. - 2.
+Payroll: Disbursements are forecast to be \$16.6M for FY19.
+YTD payroll is \$13.4M. - a.
+Current payroll run rate is in line with updated forecast; however, current year-end payroll forecast is greater than original liquidity plan forecast due to new FTEs added as part of the DDEC consolidation.